QinganZhao/Distributed-Displacement-monitoring-Using-Smartphones/README.md

 4. Applied the technique to bridge SHM

-5. Published a journal paper which has been uploaded in the "publication" folder

 ### Please cite the following article in your publications if it helps your research

 ```